 Cloud computing technologies are evolving, and have penetrated deep into a vast plethora of industries.
 Quick access to information, organized and secure storage mechanisms and seamless shareability being the key attributes of cloud computing, it has made its way into the IT infrastructure of almost every successful business firm.
 In the upcoming years, cloud computing is expected to become the core data processing technology in the industry.

 According to Forbes, the three key IT giants, Amazon Web Services, Microsoft and Google will be capturing 80% of the cloud computing revenue by 2018.
 While companies are inclining towards personalized cloud computing systems, trends of integrating the virtual storage system are changing with time.
-Here are the emerging cloud computing trends, which are likely to be visible in 2018.
+Here are the emerging cloud computing trends, which are likely to be visible in 2021 and beyond.

 Integrating private cloud, public cloud and third-party cloud systems, hybrid cloud mechanisms are likely to make their presence conspicuous in 2018.
 While a section of the global firms has already embraced technology, others are likely to follow the suit.
 Integrating hybrid cloud systems will leverage the shareability of information, besides reducing the operational costs of the business.
 Hybrid cloud systems deliver a greater degree of flexibility to the business and offer more options for data deployment.

 Tailored cloud systems being the priority of every industry, 2018 will witness the extensive use of industry-specific cloud systems.
 Business firms dealing with healthcare, banking, life sciences, legal and other aspects are moving towards industry-specific cloud systems.
 These cloud-based solutions come with customized features, which can streamline the internal operations of these firms.
 A dedicated cloud infrastructure slashes downtime and cost requirements of a firm to a substantial extent.